gregversteeg/corex_topic/README.md

 # Anchored CorEx: Hierarchical Topic Modeling with Minimal Domain Knowledge

 **Cor**relation **Ex**planation (CorEx) is a topic model that yields rich topics that are maximally informative about a set of documents.
 The advantage of using CorEx versus other topic models is that it can be easily run as an unsupervised, semi-supervised, or hierarchical topic model depending on a user's needs.
-For semi-supervision, CorEx allows a user to integrate their domain knowledge via "anchor word."
-This integration is flexible and allows the user to anchor words through creative strategies that promote topic representation, separability, and aspects.
-More generally, this CorEx implementation is good for clustering any sparse binary data.
+For semi-supervision, CorEx allows a user to integrate their domain knowledge via "anchor words."
+This integration is flexible and allows the user to guide the topic model in the direction of those words.
+This allows for creative strategies that promote topic representation, separability, and aspects.
+More generally, this implementation of CorEx is good for clustering any sparse binary data.

 If you use this code, please cite the following: